KatjaDanielzik/MetaboDynamics/README.md

 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")

-# The following initializes usage of Bioc devel
 BiocManager::install("MetaboDynamics")
 ```
 You can also install the development version (current bug fixes and added features